rodri2d2/DiscourseApp/README.md

 <br />

 >Este es un proyecto de puesta en practica del BootCamp Full Stack Mobile de KeepCoding.
->No representa ningun beneficion comercial.
+>No representa ningun beneficio comercial.

 <br />

 >This is a learning project from KeepCoding Full Stack Mobile BootCamp.
->For this project there no commercial benefits
+>For this project there is no commercial benefits